Vienna Mortgage, Broker, Loan Officer

 When you're looking to get a mortgage , you may work with a mortgage banker or you may choose to work with a mortgage broker.
 Because a new home is the outcome of the work of both mortgage broker and loan officer, it's common to confuse the two job types.
 Yet knowing the differences between them is useful to your mortgage loan process.

 What is a Mortgage Broker?

-A mortgage broker is an individual or firm that serves as an independent agent for the mortgage loan applicant as well as the lender.
-Your mortgage broker will stand as facilitator between you and the lending institution; which may be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Which lender has the mortgage loans that is right for you?
-A mortgage broker will help you find the best fit.
-You deliver your application to your broker, who offers it to various lenders.
-Your mortgage broker then helps you work with the lender chosen until the closing of the loan.
-Upon closing, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+Which lender offers the loan programs that fits your needs?
+A mortgage broker will guide you to the best fit.
+You deliver your application to your broker, who submits it to various lenders.
+Your mortgage broker then helps you work with the lender of choice until the closing of the loan.
+The broker is given a commission from the borrower upon closing.

-Loan officers are representatives of a specific lending institution (such as a bank) who work with mortgages and other loan programs on behalf of their place of employment alone.
-Although a mortgage banker may promote quite a range of loan programs, they all are products from that specific lender.
+Loan officers are representatives of a specific lending institution (such as a bank, credit union, etc.) who offer and process mortgages and other lending programs originated by their place of employment alone.
+There can be a wide variety of loans types to draw from, but all are products of that specific lender.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.